studiozeroseven/epicstar/docs/architecture/overview.md

 ## System Architecture

-The GitHub-to-OneDev Sync Service is designed as a microservice-based architecture with clear separation of concerns and modular components.
+The epicstar is designed as a microservice-based architecture with clear separation of concerns and modular components.

 ## High-Level Architecture Diagram